edulinq/python-utils/README.md

 The global configuration file defaults to `<platform-specific user configuration location>/edq-config.json`.
 The configuration location is chosen according to the [XDG standard](https://en.wikipedia.org/wiki/Freedesktop.org#Base_Directory_Specification) (implemented by [platformdirs](https://github.com/tox-dev/platformdirs)).
-The global configuration location can be changed by passing a path to `--global-config` to the command line.
+The default global configuration location can be changed by passing a path to `--global` through the command line.
-This type of configuration is best suited for login credentials or persistent user preferences.
+This type of configuration is best suited for options that follow the user across multiple projects.
-Run any CLI command with `--help` to see the exact path for the current platform under the flag `--global-config`.

 #### Local Configuration